prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

   * **Use Case:** Useful for distinguishing between different conduction mechanisms by analyzing the frequency response of the sample's resistance.
   * **Workflow:** The Keithley 6221 provides a precise AC excitation current, while the Lock-In Amplifier (SR830) extracts the signal amplitude and phase with high noise rejection, allowing for accurate ac resistivity measurements.

-### 10.2 Standalone Executables
+### 11.2 Standalone Executables

-In the future, We also plan to develop executable (`.exe`) versions of the PICA software suite.
+In the future, we also plan to develop executable (`.exe`) versions of the PICA software suite.
 This will remove the need for users to manage Python environments and dependencies, further simplifying the setup process and facilitating rapid adoption in laboratories.

-### 10.3 New Utilities and Analysis Modules
+### 11.3 New Utilities and Analysis Modules
 We plan to add more utility modules, such as a PID simulator for temperature controller PID values calibration and various simple data analysis modules.
 These additions will help to streamline the entire process from measurement to analysis, making PICA a more self-contained ecosystem.